ITRS-Group/slack-integration/README.md

 `$ pip install requests`

 And finally you need to have the `webhook_url`, generated from your Slack environment.
+Which can be found [here](https://api.slack.com/incoming-webhooks).